+Under the updated director compensation plan, each of our non-employee directors also receives an annual stock option grant under the 2010 Plan for 15,000 shares.
+Options granted to our non-employee directors are intended by us not to qualify as incentive stock options under the Internal Revenue Code of 1986, as amended.
 These option grants are non-discretionary.
 In addition, any person who joins the Board of Directors as a non-employee director will receive an option to purchase 15,000 shares of common stock upon his or her election.
 The annual retainer amount and option grant could be pro-rated for a director that joined the Board other than at the first meeting of the Board following the annual meeting of stockholders.

-Initial grants (i.e., those made upon a non-employee director's election to our Board of Directors) vest over two years following the date of grant, and annual grants vest at the rate of 1/4th each three months after the date of grant.
+Initial grants (i.e., those made upon a non-employee director's election to our Board of Directors) vest over two years following the date of grant, and annual grants vest at the rate of 1/4th each three months after the

+Annual Meeting of Stockholders.
 The exercise price for option grants is equal to the closing price for the Company's common stock on the option grant date.
 In general, the term of stock options granted under the 2010 Plan may not exceed ten years.
+In addition, in July 2017, the Board created two new committees: a Commercial Committee and a Scientific Committee.
+The 2017 compensation for the members of these committees was an option grant of 15,000 shares that vest at the rate of 1/4th each three months after the Annual Meeting of Stockholders.